 We have chosen CSU to host our day camp and overnight camps because of its convenient location, beautiful surroundings and high academic prestige.
 Located in Fort Collins, Colorado, Colorado State University is an agricultural campus as well as a mountain campus.
 Fort Collins is an award-winning city located on the Front Range of the Rocky Mountains with the foothills and 14,000-foot peaks visible to residents.
 Our summer camps at CSU give students the opportunity to take in iD's challenging program while enjoying a culturally rich, collegiate atmosphere.
 CSU, dubbed "The Green University," is a leader in environmental solutions and ranked as a prestigious university in the U.S. News and World Report's rankings of "America's Best Colleges and Universities."

 CSU is located north of the Denver metro area, less than an hour away from Denver International Airport.
 Come check out our CO summer camps!

-Schools at Colorado State University: CSU offers many academic areas of study through the College of Agricultural Sciences, College of Business, College of Engineering, College of Liberal Arts, College of Applied Human Sciences, Warner College of Natural Resources, College of Natural Sciences, and the College of Veterinary Medicine and Biomedical Sciences.
+Schools at CSU: CSU offers many academic areas of study through the College of Agricultural Sciences, College of Business, College of Engineering, College of Liberal Arts, College of Applied Human Sciences, Warner College of Natural Resources, College of Natural Sciences, and the College of Veterinary Medicine and Biomedical Sciences.